-The name "Plaid Stallions" came about when I was in high school, I have always been crazy about department store catalogs and when a close friend of mine told me his mother had a stash of 70s Eatons ( a now defunct Canadian Department store chain), I went to her house and begged her for them.
+The term "Plaid Stallions" came about when I was in high school, I have always been crazy about department store catalogues and when a close friend of mine told me his mother had a stash of 70s Eaton's ( a now defunct Canadian Department store chain), I went to her house and begged her for them.

-While my friend and were pouring through them, I ripped out a page of guys in plaid leisure suits (which I believe is the one above) and said "Check out the Plaid Stallions!", my friend didn't laugh but I just loved the term.
+While my friend and were pouring through them, I ripped out a page of guys in plaid leisure suits (which I believe is the one above) and said "Check out the Plaid Stallions!", my friend didn't laugh but that didn't deter me.

-Eventually, I liked doing the blog so much that bought the domain name and expanded it into this site
+Eventually, I liked doing the blog so much that I purchased the domain name and expanded it into this site.

 What is the point of this site?

 It's supposed to serve certain functions, first and foremost, it's a love letter to growing up in the seventies.